microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/industrydata-industrydatarun-start.md

 ## Response

 If successful, this method returns a `202 Accepted` response code.
+The response also contains a `Location` header, which contains the location of the longRunningOperation.
+To check the status of this long-running operation, make a GET request to the location URL.

 ## Examples